-The scholarships are available to immediate family members (i.e. children, parents, brothers or sisters) of UNSW staff members or their married or de facto partners.
+The scholarships are available to immediate family members (ie. children, parents, brothers, sisters, spouses, de facto partners) of UNSW staff members.
 Applicants must be full-time students enrolling in any year of an undergraduate course leading to the degree of Bachelor at UNSW.
 Selection will be based on academic merit, aptitude and commitment to the proposed course.
 Consideration may be given in cases of hardship or disadvantage.
 Applications close 31 January.